- Passing Personal and Non-Personal Data

 Frequency Capping ID

-In MoPub SDK versions 4.9+, MoPub automatically passes a rotating identifier for devices using iOS10 or later that have elected to limit ad tracking.
+In MoPub SDK versions 4.9+, MoPub automatically passes a MoPub-generated identifier for devices using iOS10+ that have opted to limit ad tracking.
 This identifier is used solely to provide MoPub-internal frequency capping, while respecting the change in Apple’s IDFA practices.
 To disable this feature, use

 When in doubt, you can always call